 Looking for something fun to do this week?
 You’re in luck.
-From colourful exhibitions to autumn festivals and more, there’s heaps on around Sydney.
+From colourful exhibitions to winter festivals, markets and more, there’s heaps on around Sydney.
 Here is our definitive list of all the things you can do to shake off those Monday blues and make the most of the week ahead.